Limited Liability Partnership

 Advantages of LLP

 Limited liabilityIn a General Partnership, partners are personally liable for all this debt.
 So if it cannot be repaid by the business, the partners would have to sell their personal possessions to do so.
 In an LLP, only the amount invested in starting the business would be lost; all personal property would be safe.

 Easy TransferabilityThe ownership of a LLP can be easily transferred to another person by inducting them as a Designated Partner of the LLP.
 LLP is a separate legal entity separate from its Managing Partners, so by changing the Managing Partners, the ownership of the LLP can be changed.

 Reduced ComplianceAn LLP only requires audited annual returns to be filed if its turnover exceeds Rs.
 40 lakh or capital contribution exceeds Rs.
 25 lakh.

 LLP Registration Procedure is very simple, if you prompt with your all Documents, this process can be completed in 15 to 20 working days, subject to legal processing time.

 Digital Signature Certificate (DSC) and Designated Partner Identification Number (DPIN) are required to obtain for all the Proposed Partners.
-You will need to provide required scanned documents, within 5 to 10 working days you will get your DSC and DPIN.
+You will need to provide required scanned documents, within a day you will get your DSC and DPIN.